3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 ```
 sudo reboot
 ```
+Here you need your rabbits foot & to keep your fingers crossed as the new updated system attempts to start!

 If it fails to start you'll need to look at unbricking & reinstalling your image.
 If it works like mine did GREAT well done, the tricky bit is over!